calebthebrewer/sa.muel.be-hugo/content/post/recovering-from-a-hacked-wordpress-and-hardening-your-security.markdown

 Delete the folders *wp-content/cache* and *wp-content/plugins/widgets*.
 They will be automatically recreated.

+## Regenerate salts and hashes

+The *wp-config.php* file contains a few hashes and salts to make sure that your cookies and sessions are unique and secure.
+As these could have been compromised, it's **absolutely necessary** to regenerate them.
+Open your *wp-config.php* file in a text editor and overwrite your new hashes with new ones.
+WordPress offers [an online generator] so you can easily copy and paste them.

 ## Upgrade to the latest version

 If you're not on the latest version of WordPress, then update ASAP.
 I'd recommend using [these extended instructions](https://codex.wordpress.org/Upgrading_WordPress_-_Extended_Instructions) instead of the built-in updater, but the built-in updater should be fine for most infected websites.